 Menu

-Build-Your-Own Aquatic Macroinvertebrate Touch Tank
+Build-Your-Own Macroinvertebrate Discovery Tank

 A crane fly larva hiding in aquatic plants in the touch tank.

-The Stroud Center gratefully acknowledges the Pennsylvania Department of Environmental Protection for supporting the touch tank’s development and use through the Environmental Education Grants Program.
+The Stroud Center gratefully acknowledges the Pennsylvania Department of Environmental Protection for supporting the discovery tank’s development and use through the Environmental Education Grants Program.
 While some of the Stroud Center’s work is funded by grants, we also rely on the generous support of donors.
 You can support innovative work like this by donating today.